Bad Boys (franchise)

-Bad Boys is a series of American buddy cop action comedy films created by George Gallo.
-It stars Will Smith and Martin Lawrence as two detectives in the Miami Police Department, Mike Lowrey and Marcus Burnett.
-Joe Pantoliano and Theresa Randle also appear in all three films.
-Michael Bay directed the first two films and Adil & Bilall took over directional duties for the third.
+Bad Boys is a series of American action comedy films starring Will Smith and Martin Lawrence as two detectives in the Miami Police Department, Mike Lowrey and Marcus Burnett.
+The series was created by George Gallo.
+Apart from Smith and Lawrence, Joe Pantoliano appears in all four films, and Theresa Randle appears in the first three films being replaced by Tasha Smith in the fourth film.
+Michael Bay directed the first two films and Adil & Bilall directed the third and fourth.
 Gabrielle Union, who starred in the second installment, later starred alongside Jessica Alba in a spin-off television series, L.A.'s Finest.

-The series has grossed over $840 million worldwide.
-The first film received mixed reviews from critics, the second was unfavorably received and the third had a generally positive reception.
+The series has grossed over $1 billion worldwide.
+The first and fourth films received mixed reviews from critics, the second was unfavorably received and the third had a generally positive reception.

 Films

 Bad Boys (1995)

-Detectives Mike Lowery and Marcus Burnett have 72 hours to find $100 million worth of heroin before Internal Affairs shuts them down.
-Lowery becomes more involved after a friend is murdered by the drug dealers.
-Matters become complicated when Lowery and Burnett have to switch places to convince a witness of the murder to cooperate.
+Detectives Mike Lowrey and Marcus Burnett have 72 hours to find $100 million worth of heroin before Internal Affairs shuts them down.
+Mike becomes more involved after a friend is murdered by the drug dealers.
+Matters become complicated when Mike and Marcus have to switch places to convince a witness of the murder to cooperate.

 Principal photography began on June 27 in downtown Miami and wrapped August 31, 1994.

 Bad Boys II (2003)

 Mike and Marcus head up a task force investigating the flow of ecstasy into Miami.
 Their search leads to a dangerous kingpin Johnny Tapia, whose plan to control the city's drug traffic has touched off an underground war.
-Meanwhile Mike and Syd, Marcus's sister are in a secret relationship.
+Meanwhile, Mike and Syd, Marcus's sister, are in a secret relationship.